Universally Optimal Multivariate Crossover Designs: Conclusion and Future Direction

 \section{Conclusion and Future Direction}

-In this article, we investigated universal optimality for an orthogonal array of Type $I$ and strength $2$ when $g$ responses are recorded in each period from each subject, where $g \geq 1$.
+In this article, we investigated universal optimality for an orthogonal array of Type $\rm{I}$ and strength $2$ when $g$ responses are recorded in each period from each subject, where $g \geq 1$.
 Under the multivariate fixed effect model, the information matrix for the direct effects differed from the $g=1$ case, particularly in terms of the completely symmetric property.
-For the $g>1$ case and non-zero within response correlation, for $p=t \geq 3$, we showed a design given as an orthogonal array of type $I$ and strength $2$ is universally optimal for the direct effects over a class of binary designs.
+For the $g>1$ case and non-zero within response correlation, for $p=t \geq 3$, we showed a design given as an orthogonal array of type $\rm{I}$ and strength $2$ is universally optimal for the direct effects over a class of binary designs.
 By following similar techniques as employed in this article, we can also show that for uncorrelated and homoscedastic errors, if a balanced uniform design is universally optimal for the direct effects (carryover effects) over a subclass of designs for $g=1$, then the universal optimality also holds over the same subclass of designs for the $g >1$ case.

 Though we did not consider that the between response correlation is measured in the same/different periods in this article, such correlation may exist in a multiple response crossover experiment.
 However, in those cases, the error covariances will be of complex nature and it may be tedious to determine theoretical optimal designs.
 As a future direction, we plan to investigate optimality results in such correlated crossover scenarios.
 In the future, we also plan to study the effect of heteroscedastic error terms on the results for universal optimality in the $g>1$ case.